Aadigha-git/WebAutomationProject/readme.md

-# Playwright Automation with FastAPI
+# Playwright Automation

-This project demonstrates a robust pattern for running synchronous Playwright browser automation tasks wrapped in an asynchronous FastAPI server.
-It provides a reusable `PlaywrightDriver` class, a specific automation task (`SauceDemoTask`), and two ways to run the automation: directly via CLI or as a web service.
+This project that controls a web browser using Playwright to complete a fixed, single task.

 The example task logs into [saucedemo.com](https://www.saucedemo.com/), finds the price of a "Sauce Labs Backpack," and returns the result.

 ## 🛠️ Tech Stack

-* **Python 3.8+**
+* **Python 3.12.3**
 * **Playwright**: For browser automation.